kipe-io/kipes-sdk/documentation/ADRs/ADR-genericrecord-field-names.md

 ### Code Documentation

-Each SDK construct that introduces fields into a GenericRecord must document these at a suitable location.
-Suitable locations are ideally those where the SDK construct is established in the calling code.
+Each SDK construct that introduces fields into a GenericRecord must document these at the class javadoc.

 The documentation must include:
 - the field name